foxed/foxed.github.io/_posts/2020-6-18-Deserialization.md

 We are naming our file following the conventions set out in the flask application.

 <h6>requests.post('http://10.10.10.70/submit', data={'character': char, 'quote': quote})</h6>
-We are submitting a post request to the submit page, with our character and quote
+We are submitting a post request to the submit page, with our character and quote.

 <h6>requests.post('http://10.10.10.70/check', data={'id': p_id})</h6>
 We are submitting a post request to the vulnerable check page, with the id of our pickled file.
 This triggers the vulnerable <b>cPickle.loads(data)</b>, which deserializes our data and executes the connection back to our reverse shell.